 A nonprofit organization is one that has received tax-exempt status from the Internal Revenue Service (IRS), usually because it provides a public service or supports a social cause.
 This type of company refrains from earning profits for its owners and instead donates all income (beyond operational expenses) to whatever cause it champions.

 But, that doesn’t mean nonprofits don’t need their own credit card.
-Like any other business, nonprofit organizations could benefit from having a dedicated business credit card they can use to keep business purchases separate and simplify expenses for tax-time.
+Like any other business, nonprofit organizations could benefit from having a dedicated small business credit card they can use to keep business purchases separate and simplify expenses for tax-time.
 Not only that, but they can use a nonprofit credit card as a line of credit when cash flow is tight.

 Beyond these benefits, nonprofit organizations can also use a business rewards credit card to earn cash back while gaining access to important consumer protections.